indimail/indimail-mta/indimail-mta-x/qmail-perf/README.md

 ## Overview

 The script qmail-perf-test uses mail.c to inject emails.
 The program mail.c forks multiple parallel process to inject mail.
 Each email has a subject having the email number.
-A .qmail-test is installed which triggers a fifo /tmp/qmail-test when the last email injected by mail.c is received.  qmail-perf-test waits on this fifo using readfifo.
-After the trigger is pulled, It then uses waits for all emails injected to arrive.
+A .qmail-test is installed in the home directory of the user.
+This dot-qmail has a command which triggers a fifo /tmp/qmail-test when the last email injected by mail.c is received.  qmail-perf-test waits on this fifo using readfifo.
+After the trigger is pulled, It then waits for all emails injected to arrive.
+This is done by counting the success count in the delivery log.
 When they do, the script zoverall from qmailanalog is used to generate statistics.
 All values are recorded in a csv file which is then used in google sheets to generate the graphs.

 ## Hardware